- Date:

 New Energy Tech Approved Sellers

-Solar PV and battery retailers in the Solar Homes Program must fulfil our requirements, including being a signatory to the New Energy Tech Consumer Code (NETCC).
-The Clean Energy Council administers the NETCC program as the peak body for clean energy industry in Australia, including solar and battery retailers.
+Solar PV and battery retailers in the Solar Homes Program must fulfil our requirements, including being a New Energy Tech (NET) Approved Seller.

-This means that retailers in our program have committed to high standards across sales and marketing, quotes and contracts, delivery and installation, and warranties and support.
-They are known as New Energy Tech Sellers (or NET Approved Sellers) under the NETCC.
+This means they have committed to high standards across sales and marketing, quotes and contracts, delivery and installation, and warranties and support.
 Customers doing business with a NET Approved Seller can be confident they are getting clear, honest information, quality installation, and good warranties.

 Check the NETCC website for a list of NET Approved Sellers in your area and our list of authorised retailers to see if they are participating in our program.